-The process of counting the money, reconciling the receipts and balancing the cash drawer creates an accountability of the day's transactions.
 This cash management system can be created at the same time store policies are established.
-Many of today's POS (point of sale) systems have step by step instructions for closing (also known as balancing) the cash drawer to guide the employee.
+Many of today's POS systems have step-by-step instructions for closing (also known as balancing) the cash drawer to guide the employee.

-- To avoid holding too much cash on the sales floor.
+- It avoids keeping too much cash on the sales floor.

-- When a customer complains about too little change.
+- It prevents situations where a customer complains about too little change.

-- For discovering frequent overages/shortages for particular cashiers.
+- It reveals frequent overages or shortages for particular cashiers.

-- To remove the temptation of taking cash without documentation from the cash drawer.
+- It removes the temptation of taking cash without documentation from the cash drawer.

 Balancing a cash register usually takes place at the end of the day or at the end of a cashier's shift.
 The cash drawer and its contents should be taken to an office or another secluded area to prepare the report.
 If balancing the drawer after closing, be sure the sales floor lights are off and the door is locked.
 For many salespeople, they get in a hurry and tend to start closing before the store is actually closed.
 This is not a safe practice.
 However, if you have multiple employees in the store, it's possible to close one of the registers during open hours.

-Any overages and or shortages should be investigated.
-Human nature should be taken into account for minor errors and small amounts.
-By this we mean simple miscounts of change is common when processing a transaction.
-However, frequent discrepancies could be a sign of employee theft or may indicate further training is required for a particular cashier.
-As a rule, you want to make sure that no more then $2 is off at night.
-While it depends on the number of transactions that day (in other words, the more transactions the greater the chance for counting error) the $2 rule is a helpful one.
+Any overages or shortages should be investigated.
+Human nature should be taken into account for minor errors and small amounts, but frequent discrepancies could be a sign of employee theft or may indicate further training is required for a particular cashier.
+As a rule, you want to ensure discrepancies don't exceed $2 by the end of the day.

 Separation of Duties